-Page Reso olution F unding Plan: Summary of key funding strategy elements Bacl kground.
-3 1. apabilities to support monitoring, reporting and estimating funding needs in on and to facilitate execution of the funding strategy5 1.1 Methodology for estimating liquidity needs for resolution5 1.2 Monitoring and reporting sources, uses and positioning of liquidity6 1.3 Identification of collateral and monitoring of asset encumbrance for resolution purposes 2.
-Develo pment of the resolution funding plan by the authorities 2.1 Interaction with the contingency funding plan and recovery plan9 2.2 Assessing liquidity stress in the run-up to resolution9 2.3 Enhancing firm capabilities to support planning and execution during resolution 2.4 Maintaining adequate liquidity in different currencies11 3.
-Firm assets and private sources of resolution funding 3.1 Firm assets and private sources of funding12 3.3 Mobilisation of unencumbered assets as collateral and of other sources of funding 4. - rary public sector backstop funding mechanisms and ordinary central bank es 4.1 Identification of temporary public sector backstop mechanisms15 4.2 Operationalising access to temporary public sector backstop funding16 4.3 Exit strategies from temporary public sector backstop funding16 4.4 Access to ordinary central bank facilities and payment and settlement systems by material operating entities of a firm in resolution17 5.
-Information sharing and coordination between authorities 5.1 Allocation of responsibilities among home and host authorities18 5.2 Cooperation and information sharing among the relevant authorities18
+Page Res olution Fu nding Plan: Summary of key funding strategy elements Bac kground 3 1.
+Firm capabilities to support monitoring, reporting and estimating funding needs in resolution and to facilitate execution of the funding strategy5 1.1 Methodology for estimating liquidity needs for resolution5 1.2 Monitoring and reporting sources, uses and positioning of liquidity7 1.3 purpe Identification of collateral and monitoring of asset encumbrance for resolution oses8 2.
+Develop ment of the resolution funding plan by the authorities8 2.1 Interaction with the contingency funding plan and recovery plan9 2.2 Assessing liquidity stress in the run-up to resolution9 2.3 resol Enhancing firm capabilities to support planning and execution during ution10 2.4 Maintaining adequate liquidity in different currencies11 3.
+Firm assets and private sources of resolution funding 3.1 Firm assets and private sources of funding12 3.3 fundi Mobilisation of unencumbered assets as collateral and of other sources of ng14 4. - ary public sector backstop funding mechanisms and ordinary central bank 4.1 Identification of temporary public sector backstop mechanisms15 4.2 Operationalising access to temporary public sector backstop funding16 4.3 Exit strategies from temporary public sector backstop funding17 4.4 by mo Access to ordinary central bank facilities and payment and settlement systems aterial operating entities of a firm in resolution17 5.
+Information sharing and coordination between authorities 5.1 Allocation of responsibilities among home and host authorities18 5.2 Cooperation among the relevant authorities and market communication19